- Other Rooms

 How to Paint or Stain Almost AnythingBy: Danny Lipford

-Keep in mind: The best results for painting anything are achieved with proper preparation and the selection of the appropriate high quality paint product.
+Keep in mind that the best results for painting are achieved with proper preparation and the selection of the appropriate high quality paint product.

 Again, the choice here would depend upon the look you want as well as the current state of the concrete.
 Painting is a good choice if you want to create a more solid look, cover over any imperfections in the concrete or are simply re-painting an already painted concrete surface.
 An ideal choice of paint for basements is one that offers a waterproof feature as well as mildew resistance.

 Whether you choose to stain or paint your concrete, make sure the surface is free from dirt and grease, and it is completely dry.

 When it’s time to freshen up a metal handrail or fence, you must be vigilant to completely eliminate metal’s #1 enemy—RUST!
 There are a variety of products available that can help remove rust, but the most simple and effective way to do this is with an old-fashioned, hand-held wire brush or a special wire brush attachment for your drill.